 Any tool or network that monitors purchases, orders, inventory, and delivery and the people, procedures, and relationships required for goods to reach the consumers who purchased them is known as an order management system.
 The process of collecting, tallying, and handling orders that come in on your eCommerce website or marketplace is known as order management.
-Receiving an order from a client, cross-checking and upgrading inventory, transferring the order to the warehouse, and finally packaging and shipping it is all part of the typical operation.
+Receiving an order from a client, cross-checking and upgrading inventory, transferring the order to the warehouse, and finally packaging and shipping it are all part of the typical operation.
 These steps can be completed manually or using an order management system (OMS) to automate the operation.

 An order management system (OMS) is a piece of online software that helps you handle your orders by keeping them in sync with your inventory.
 It automates the workflow and reduces manual labor, allowing you to streamline the order management process.